Byout Renovations. The quality of work you need

 What you should do in 2026:

-• Ask your mortgage specialist or bank about renovation loans, refinance, and any CMHC or insured lending products that apply to adding a secondary unit.
+• Ask your mortgage specialist or bank about renovation loans, refinancing, and any current insured-lending products that may apply.

 • Check official federal and Ontario sources (for example Canada.ca, Ontario.ca, and CMHC) for current programs, not blog summaries alone.